sheryc/HEF/README.md

 parent_taxon3_id \t child_taxon3_id
 ...
 ```
-Notes: Make sure the `<TAXONOMY_NAME>` is the same in the 2 files and the dataset folder name.
+Notes: Make sure the `<TAXONOMY_NAME>` is the same in the 2 files, and the dataset folder name.

 #### Step 2 (Optional): Generate train/validation/test partition files

-You can generate your desired train/validation/test parition files by creating another 3 separated files (named `<TAXONOMY_NAME>.terms.train`, `<TAXONOMY_NAME>.terms.validation`, and `<TAXONOMY_NAME>.terms.test`) and puting them in the same directory as the above two required files.
+You can generate your desired train/validation/test partition files by creating another 3 separated files (named `<TAXONOMY_NAME>.terms.train`, `<TAXONOMY_NAME>.terms.validation`, and `<TAXONOMY_NAME>.terms.test`) and puting them in the same directory as the above two required files.

 These three partition files are of the same format -- each line includes one `taxon_id` that appears in the above `<TAXONOMY_NAME>.terms` file.
 Make sure that the validation and test nodes are leaf nodes.